-What is synchronous learning?
+What is the definition of synchronous learning?

 Synchronous learning involves online studies through chat.
 This kind of learning can only happen online.
 By being online, you can stay in touch with your teacher and other students.
 It’s called synchronous learning, because the systems allows students to ask their teacher or fellow students questions instantly through instant messaging.